xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstracttableofcontentstype/$constructor$.md

-Constructs a new instance of the `AbstractTableOfContentsType` class
+Constructs a new AbstractTableOfContentsType instance from XML data.

 ## Signature